Jump ahead to:

 An audio mixer and an audio interface perform very similar tasks; however, they do this in markedly different ways.
 As such, each piece of equipment is suited to different needs.

 Once you have decided on which bit of kit will better serve your studio, there then comes the laborious task of sifting through literally thousands of options on the market.

 But we believe that we have sourced some of the very best mixers and interfaces currently available.

-So whether you’re a music mogul or just starting out in the business, they’ll definitely benefit you.
+So whether you’re a music mogul or just starting in the business, they’ll benefit you.